pantonik/pantonik.github.io/_pages/about.md

 Before getting into my current position, I was a post-doc for a year at the same spot (Metz, France), and the same affiliations.
 Before moving to France, I did my PhD at the [Université libre de Bruxelles](https://www.ulb.be/), in Brussels, Belgium, under the supervision of [Prof. Serge Massar](http://liq.ulb.ac.be/index.php?option=com_content&view=article&id=11%3Aserge-massar&catid=1%3Amembres&Itemid=4) on the topic of machine learning, optics and electronics... sounds familiar, right?
 Actually, I did all of my studies -- the Bachelor and the Master's degrees -- at ULB as well.
 I studied physics in the first place, the thing for machine learning came later.
-And finally, since my name doesn't sound very Belgian nor French (especially if you manage to pronounce it right, which few people do), I have to reveal that I was actually born in Minsk, former Soviet Union, now Belarus.
+And finally, since my name doesn't sound very Belgian nor French (especially if you can pronounce it right, that few people do), I have to reveal that I was actually born in Minsk, former Soviet Union, now Belarus.
 There, now you know everything.

 More details (in a more formal style) can be found in my [Curriculum Vitae]({{ base_path }}/files/antonik_cv_pubs_2020_12.pdf).